Lake Kivu is a beautiful high altitude lake which forms the border between the Congo and Rwanda.

 Kibuye, half-way up the lake is much more of a town.
-It’s about a five-hour drive from Nyungwe, or six from Cyangugu, over unmade dusty roads, but its well worth it for an incredibly scenic drive which enables you to get a full picture of rural-life Rwandan style.
+It’s about a five-hour drive from Nyungwe, or six from Cyangugu, over very variable roads, but its well worth it for an incredibly scenic drive which enables you to get a great insight into rural-life Rwandan style.
 It’s hilly and cultivated wherever possible; not only tea plantations but tiny fields and terraces of beans, rice, bananas, cassava, potatoes and coffee.
 There are lots of tiny brickworks, and, when you look down at the lakeside, one can see traders bringing goods to sell or exchange from other parts of the lake.

 Kibuye itself is the prettiest of the lakeside towns, with a bit of a beach, but apart from the lake, there is not a lot to see.You can take a boat out on the lake and explore some of the many tiny islands.